 Interestingly, besides being the Japanese capital from 710 to 784, Nara was only designated a city on February 1, 1898 and Nara was added to the list of UNESCO World Heritage Sites in December 1998.

-The climate that you can expect on your visit of Nara is shown here:
+The climate that you can expect when you visit Nara is shown here:

-Since we arrived at the JR Nara Station, we decided to not walk for 30-45min to get to the Todaiji Temple, but take a bus.
-The buses I give you are also valid in case you arrive at the Kinetsu-Nara Station.
-Lines 72, 77 and 97 go directly to the temple; you can also take line 1 if you don’t mind taking a detour around the city.
-If you are at Kinetsu-Nara, then you can also use lines 6 and 160.
+From either train station, you can take bus lines 72, 77 or 97 to go directly to the temple; you can also take line 1 if you don’t mind taking a detour around the city.
+If you are at Kinetsu-Nara, then you can also use lines 6 and 160 or you can walk.

-In all cases, you exit at the Todaiji-Daibutsuden bus stop.
+All buses bring you to the Todaiji-Daibutsuden bus stop.

 When you are done with your visit of Todaiji Temple, then you can use lines 78 and 98 (or line 2 for the detour) back to your train station.